 Prevent is a part of the Government’s national counter-terrorism strategy, which aims to stop people becoming terrorists or supporting terrorism before they get involved in criminal activity.
 It is designed to stop terrorism regardless of ideology or cause.

 We're a key local partner in helping to safeguard and support individuals at risk of being drawn into terrorism.
-Work around Prevent is coordinated by the Council’s Anti-Social Behaviour and Community Safety Team.
+Work around Prevent is coordinated by the Council’s Community Safety and Safer Neighbourhoods Service.

 The Channel programme

 Channel is a multi-agency safeguarding programme run in every local authority in England and Wales.
-Through the Channel programme, we work with a range of partners including South Yorkshire Police, education establishments and the NHS.
+Through the Channel programme, we work with a range of partners including South Yorkshire Police, social care and the NHS.

-The programme works to protect vulnerable people (adults, children and young people) from being drawn into terrorism and provides a range of support such as mentoring, counselling and help with employment.
+The programme works to protect vulnerable people (adults, children and young people) from being drawn into terrorism and provides a range of support such as mentoring, counselling and help with education and employment.

 Participation in Channel is voluntary.
-It's up to an individual, or their parents for children aged 17 and under, to decide whether to take up the support it offers.
+It's up to an individual (or their parents for children aged under 18) to decide whether to take up the support it offers.
 Participating in Channel does not lead to a criminal record.

-The local Channel Panel is chaired by the Council’s Head of Neighbourhood Intervention and Tenant Support who works closely with Children’s and Adults' Safeguarding Services.
+The local Channel Panel is chaired by the Council's Head of Community Safety and Safer Neighbourhood Services and links closely with existing processes for safeguarding adults and children.

 Who to contact